Jaimee Stuart is a Cultural and Developmental Psychologist and Senior Researcher at the United Nations University Institute in Macau.

-Jaimee's research focuses on positive development for children, youth and their families.
-She is particularly interested in understanding developmental processes as they play out in contemporary contexts – those where there is extensive connection and engagement with technology, exposure to diversity, and experiences of global health and climate risks.
-Jaimee’s work has a specific focus on empowerment for those who are minorities (cultural, religious, gender and sexual orientation) as well as those who experience inflated risk factors (e.g., exposure to violence, low socio-economic status, displacement).
+Jaimee’s expertise has a specific focus on empowerment for those who are minorities (cultural, religious, gender and sexual orientation) as well as those who experience inflated risk factors (e.g., exposure to violence, low socio-economic status, displacement).

-Jaimee’s past work has explored the relationships between social-ecological systems (e.g., family, peers, community, geography, and wider social systems) and health, wellbeing, and identity for youth.
+Her past work has explored the relationships between social-ecological systems (e.g., family, peers, community, geography, and wider social systems) and health, wellbeing, and identity for youth.
 She has expertise in acculturation studies and participatory community research, having worked with Indigenous, migrant, and refugee communities in settler societies.
-Her research also extends to digital contexts, examining cyberaggression and victimisation, online disinhibition, social media use, self-presentation, and social connection for young people online.

 Research Interests